 And it was.
 The Browns ran in a touchdown and then intercepted the Jets rookie quarterback twice.
 The final score was 21-17.

 It felt like a Super Bowl atmosphere, though being a Browns fan I can’t really tell you what exactly a Super Bowl atmosphere feels like.
 I did see an emaciated, possibly drugged young man with spiked hair, whom my friend said reminded him of a rooster, gyrating and cursing in support of the team well after the outcome was decided.
 Is there another level that guy can reach for the Super Bowl…and actually survive?
 Doubt it.
-So yeah, this was our big game.
+So yeah, this first win was our big game.

 At least for now.